ajay-menon-iitkgp/OET_Sys-MoDEL/DOCUMENTATION.md

 2. In the `PostProcessor Script - 1` section, ensure that the CSV file specified in the filename argument of `readmatrix()` is present in the working WEC-Sim directory.
 Make this the current MATLAB directory.
 3. Run this section to generate the wave elevation time series data structure, labelled `elevationData.mat`, and saved to the current directory.
 4. Prior to running the `PostProcessor Script - 2` section, the user must setup the WEC-Sim simulation.
 This entails the following steps:

-    - x
-    - x
+    - In `wecSimInputFile.m`, uncomment the `elevationImport` wave class and comment out all other wave classes.
+Ensure that `waves.elevationFile = 'elevationData.mat';` is defined.
+    - Verify that the `elevationData.mat` and `exportedVariables.csv` files are in the same `$CASE` directory as the WEC-Sim simulation.
+    - The remaining setup involves a standard WEC-Sim workflow - create a Simulink model, create the `hydroData` and `geometry` directories with the `$CASE` directory, save the HDF5 output file to `hydroData` and the geometry '*.stl' mesh file to `geometry`, and create the `userDefinedFunctions.m` file if required.

-5. Run the WEC-Sim simulation by either running the `wecSim` command on the MATLAB command line when the user is in the correct simulation directory, or navigate to that directory and run the `PostProcessor Script - 2` section.
+5. Run the WEC-Sim simulation by either running the `wecSim` command on the MATLAB command line when the user is in the correct simulation directory (`$CASE`), or run the `PostProcessor Script - 2 (cont'd)` section of `Processor.m`.
 6. Once the WEC-Sim simulation finishes, the user can plot a series of comparisons by running the `PostProcessor Script - 3` section.
-Their results can be compared against the sample plots for the RM3 float geometry in the `\Tutorial` directory.
+Sample plots are included in the `\Tutorial\Validation Images` directory of this repository.